How to Arrange Your Kitchen: According to Julia Child

 The following is excerpted from In Julia’s Kitchen: Practical and Convivial Kitchen Design Inspired by Julia Child.

 As I looked around, Julia said, “People are always surprised my kitchen is not more high tech.”
 Actually, I had imagined it would resemble one of the glamorous sets on The French Chef.
 My first thought was, “Where is the island?
 Julia Child always works at an island.”
 I admit now to being a little disappointed.
 I had been fooled by the illusion of TV.
 What I saw instead was a smallish, old-fashioned, eat-in kitchen with cluttered countertops and cabinets seriously in need of painting.
 By then it was nearly 30 years old—and it looked its age.
 Yet, the more I looked around, the more I realized that it was a fascinating and important place, with its old stove and its batterie de cuisine, with what looked like thousands of glistening cooking implements close at hand.
-It was a very comfortable and welcoming workroom full of carefully chosen tools and fixtures.
+It was a very comfortable and welcoming workroom full of carefully chosen tools, fixtures and best spin mop .
 Here are some of the most important things I noticed that day.

 The kitchen’s center of gravity was the table.
 It and the chairs had been acquired in Norway, where Julia’s husband Paul, a foreign service officer, had once been stationed.
 As we began the interview, Julia invited me to sit down at the table and offered me a perfect cup of French coffee, with cream and sugar.
 I mentioned that cream was not an option at my in-laws’ home.
 She huffed, “Where are you staying, with fanatics?”
 She then proceeded to expound on her views.